-Schools without Walls
+Schools Without Walls

-“The most important thing is their realisation that they can actively play a part in shaping their surroundings, that what they say about where and how they live will be listened to and that the key to their future lies in their own awareness”
+The teaching concepts of English anarchist, architect, writer and teacher Colin Ward comprise the main source for the project.
+In his book The Child in the City (1978) Ward introduced the concept of a “School without Walls”, meaning that the city itself can be the setting for children’s education.
+His goal is to educate children to realize that they can actively play a part in shaping their surroundings, that what they say about where and how they live will be listened to, and that the key to their future lies in their own awareness.